zamazan4ik/awesome-pgo/article/article.md

 In this article, I want to discuss one compiler optimization technique - Profile-Guided Optimization (PGO).
 We will talk about PGO pros and cons, obvious and tricky traps with PGO, take a look at the current PGO ecosystem from different perspectives (programming languages, build systems, operating systems, etc.).
 I spent many days applying PGO to different applications...
 Tweaking build scripts, many measurements, sometimes tricky debug sessions, several compiler bugs and much more - it was (and still is) a great journey!
 I think my experience would be helpful for other people so you will be able to avoid my mistakes from the beginning and much nicer optimization experience.

 The article is written in a story style.
 So the information about PGO is mixed with a lot of examples (because I like examples from the real world) and my thoughts regarding multiple aspects PGO and PGO-related aspects.
+Also, I prepared a lot of inline links if you are interested in deeper details in certain topics so don't hesitate to click on them!

 The article is huge enough, so do not forget to grab some tea, beer or something like that before the begginning.
 Enjoy!